 As a fiduciary, it is an investment advisor's responsibility to provide fair and full disclosure of all material facts and to act solely in the best interest of each of our clients at all times.
 Our fiduciary duty is the underlying principle for our firm's Code of Ethics, which includes procedures for personal securities transaction and insider trading.
 Our firm requires all representatives to conduct business with the highest level of ethical standards and to comply with all federal and state securities laws at all times.
-Upon employment with our firm, and at least annually thereafter, all representatives of our firm and representatives must conduct business in an honest, ethical, and fair manner and avoid all circumstances that might negatively affect or appear to affect our duty of complete loyalty to all clients.
+Upon employment with our firm, and at least annually thereafter, all representatives of our firm will acknowledge receipt, understanding and compliance with our firm's Code of Ethics.
+Our firm and representatives must conduct business in an honest, ethical, and fair manner and avoid all circumstances that might negatively affect or appear to affect our duty of complete loyalty to all clients.
 This disclosure is provided to give all clients a summary of our Code of Ethics.
 If a client or a potential client wishes to review our Code of Ethics in its entirety, a copy will be provided promptly upon request.